 Data Cubes may need to do regridding and reprojection on the fly based on the datasets and the user requirements.
 Gridding to a common projection and tiling system comes with loss of original product information.
 As a single grid may not be suitable for the community’s purposes a datacube service may need to perform a regridding and reprojection on the fly.
 Interoperability: APIs and Encodings

 Interoperability and scalable fusion of spatial information across different data cubes is crucial and highly dependent on the use of robust international standards governing the access and transfer protocols for communication between client and server as well as among different servers.
 [Strobl 2017].

-For interoperability and federation, data cubes need to provide access and analytics using well known interfaces.
+For interoperability and federation, data cubes need to provide access and analytics using well-known and open interfaces.
 To serve the largest communities possible, Application Programming Interfaces (APIs) defined by open consensus standards are needed.
-The OGC Web Service standards have been implemented by most of the examples listed in Annex C. A Geospatial Data Cube service may provide more than one interface.
+The OGC Web Service standards have been implemented by most of the examples listed in Annex C. A Geospatial Coverage Data Cube Service may provide more than one interface.

 Core Access Interoperability